EEGKit/biosig-clone-240305/biosig4matlab/t340_MachineLearningOptimalDetection/README.md

 4) run training and testing procedure on the scored data, use Leave-one-out-method for cross-validation.

 5) Build the general classifier from all scored data.

+6) (optional) check whether the changing default parameters for preprocessing (i.e. HP, LP, WINLEN, MAXLAG) would improve the result.

 ## Is the output in the text file simply the event timings?